tc39/proposal-smart-pipelines/readme.md

 </table>

 ## Additional Feature BA
-Another Additional Feature – **bare awaited calls** – makes unary async function calls terser.
+Another additional feature – **bare awaited calls** – makes unary async function calls terser.
 It adds another mode to bare style: if a bare-style pipeline body is preceded by a `await`, then instead of a mere function call, it is an awaited function call. `value |> await object.asyncFunction` is equivalent to